#Training

 Choose your method: This lesson can be done with either a grid (paper and dice) or buckets (physical tokens).
-Pick whichever suits your group best; both teach the same concepts.
+Choose which suits your materials.

 Hero image: Grid Training